SEO News: September 2016

 By Britt Bischoff on September 16, 2016 in Digital Marketing

-Editor's note: The post was originally published on 9/16/16, and has since been updated for accuracy.
+Editor's note: This post was originally published on 9/16/16, and has since been updated with recent industry news.

 There's been some big changes happening with Google in the last month, and I thought I'd give you all an update.
 Here's what's most important to know for September 2016:

 September 23, 2016

 For two years, the SEO world nervously awaited the next Google Penguin algorithm update, and it's here.
 The Penguin 4.0 algorithm rolled out on Friday, September 23, and so far it's being recognized as one of the "nicest" and most fair algorithm updates by the SEO community.
 The impact of this update has been pretty small.
 It's also likely that many won't see the full impact of this for a few weeks until it's fully rolled out and the dust settles.

 A couple very big changes to note with Penguin 4.0: it's now real time, baked into part of the core algorithm, and more granular than ever.